-Mediterranean Quinoa Hummus Bowls
+Mediterranean Quinoa Bowls with Hummus

-In the last few months I have found a whole new obsession with hummus.
+Ever since I transitioned my diet to be mostly plant-based, I have found a whole new obsession with hummus.
 I’m not kidding…I’m eating it with everything!

 Whether I’m spreading it on a rice cake or enjoying it with some carrot sticks for a quick snack, adding it to my lunchtime wraps, or even whisking it into my salad dressing, hummus has quickly become a staple in my fridge.